c-heat16/learning_player_form/README.md

                                  --n_workers -1 --out_dir_tmplt "{}_form_v1"
 ```

-# 5. Visualizing Embeddings
+# 5. Visualizing _Form_ Embeddings
 **Estimated duration:** <5 minutes

-We provide the `visualize_form_embeddings.sh` script (also given below) to visualize the embeddings that were created in
+We provide the [`visualize_form_embeddings.sh`](visualize_form_embeddings.sh) script (also given below) to visualize the
-step 4.
-Before actually creating the plots, the script will compute the statistics that will accompany the
+embeddings that were created in step 4.
+Before actually creating the plots, the script will compute the statistics that
-visualizations (WAR, batting average, ERA, salary, etc).
-The script will create a `bin/` directory in the given
+will accompany the visualizations (WAR, batting average, ERA, salary, etc).
+The script will create a `bin/` directory in
-`--form_rep_dir` and save intermediate data there so it does not need to be computed every time.
+the given `--form_rep_dir` and save intermediate data there so it does not need to be computed every time.
 The initial
 construction of this data should only take a minute or two, and the actual plotting should also only take a minute or
 two.